by Alex Vermeer and Jimmy Rintjema

 What does it all mean?

-• Delay refers to the fact that the further away a task’s reward or completion is, the less motivated we will be.2
+- Delay refers to the fact that the further away a task’s reward or completion is, the less motivated we will be. ((This is because of hyperbolic discounting—the tendency humans have to value things less when they are further away, whether it’s in time, in location, or in concreteness.))

 More value and expectancy pulls up motivation.
 Move impulsiveness or delay drags it down.
 Said another way: less value and expectancy increases procrastination, while less impulsiveness and delay simultaneously reduced procrastination.